 On September 16, 1953, she acquired 2 Marlborough from S. Clifford Speed.
 She continued to lived there and operate it as a lodging house until her death in 1954.
 The property was inherited by her son, Donald Leonard Houghton, and on December 20, 1955, he transferred to himself and his wife, Ellen Walton (Packard) Houghton.
 They lived in Wakefield.
 2 Marlborough continued to be operated as a lodging house.

-On August 24, 1959, S. Clifford Speed re-acquired 2 Marlborough from Donald and Ellen Houghton, and on September 30, 1959, he sold the house to Caroline P. Bowditch.
+On August 24, 1959, S. Clifford Speed re-acquired 2 Marlborough from Donald and Ellen Houghton, and on September 30, 1959, he sold the house to Miss Caroline P. Bowditch.
+She lived at 146 Beacon with her sisters, Ruth William (Bowditch) Munro, the widow of Willis Munro, and Marion (Bowditch) Steeves, the former wife of Walter Bingham Steeves.

-On September 15, 1960, 2 Marlborough was acquired from Caroline Bowditch by Miss Mildred M. Baird and Miss Marion B. Steeves.
+On September 15, 1960, 2 Marlborough was acquired from Caroline Bowditch by her sister, Marion (Bowditch) Steeves, and Miss Mildred M. Baird.
 Mildred Baird also owned 4 Marlborough (with Louise Day Hicks).
 She operated lodging houses at both 2 and 4 Marlborough until about 1975, and possibly somewhat later.
 In June of 1962, Mildred Baird and Marion Steeves (with Winifred Lawton) acquired 12 Marlborough, which had been converted into apartments in 1959.

-On October 4, 1978, Dr. M. Robert Gardner, his wife, Elizabeth (Hering) Gardner, and Lee S. Halprin purchased 2 Marlborough from Miss Baird and Miss Steeves.
+On October 4, 1978, Dr. M. Robert Gardner, his wife, Elizabeth (Hering) Gardner, and Lee S. Halprin purchased 2 Marlborough from Miss Baird and Mrs. Steeves.

 In January of 1979, they applied for (and subsequently received) permission to convert the property from a lodging house into five apartments, and on December 29, 1987, they converted the apartments into five condominium units, The Two Marlborough Condominium.